kswedberg/jquery-cluetip/readme.md

 If you have a lot invested in the old clueTip's structure with the IDs, you can get it back by:

-1. adding the jquery.compat.cluetip.js file immediately after jquery.cluetip.js, AND
+1. adding the lib/jquery.compat.cluetip.js file immediately after jquery.cluetip.js, AND
-2. replacing jquery.cluetip.css with jquery.compat.cluetip.css.
+2. replacing lib/jquery.cluetip.css with jquery.compat.cluetip.css.

 ## Features